AkhilenderReddy/Email_Automation/README.md

-# Email Processing Automation
+# Email Automation Using - llama3-8b-8192

-This project is an automated email processing system designed to streamline and enhance email management.
-The system integrates with Gmail to fetch unread emails, categorizes them using the Groq SDK with LLM (Llama), generates automated replies, and sends responses via Nodemailer.
-The purpose of this project is to reduce the manual effort required in handling emails by providing a robust, efficient, and reliable solution for email automation.
-By automating email responses, it ensures timely replies, improves productivity, and enhances communication efficiency.
+The goal of this project is to minimize the manual effort involved in managing emails by offering a robust, efficient, and dependable solution for email automation.
+By automating email responses, it ensures prompt replies, boosts productivity, and enhances communication efficiency.
+This system parses and checks emails from Google email accounts, automatically responding based on their context using AI.
+Integrated with Gmail, it retrieves unread emails, categorizes them using the Groq SDK with LLM (Llama), generates automated replies, and sends responses via Nodemailer.

 ## Requirements